Do you have a tail spend problem?

 Claritum’s cloud based spend management platform is the solution to tail spend.
 Our platform streamlines the buying and selling of complex products and services.
 Buyers, suppliers and experts collaborate in the cloud to improve spend visibility and control, achieve cost savings and efficiencies and to reduce risk and waste.

-Our platform streamlines the buying and selling of complex products and services to drive efficiencies and achieve visibility and control of expenditure.
+Our spend management platform streamlines the buying and selling of complex products and services to drive efficiencies and achieve visibility and control of expenditure.